-And it requires dedicated hardware and specialized software
+- And it requires dedicated hardware and specialised software

 We have now arrived at what is known as the Client-Server paradigm.
 The client–server model is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.

 Often clients and servers communicate over a computer network, and exist on separate hardware, but both client and server may reside in the same system.